pgangotri/data-structure-algorithm/README.md

 # data-structure-algorithm
-Learning and implementing data structures using JavaScript
+Learning and implementing data structures and algorithms using JavaScript